swiftlang/swift-evolution/proposals/0300-continuation.md

 transitioning the task out of its suspended state.
 The task itself does not actually resume execution until its executor reschedules it.

-The program must follow one of the following invariants after invoking `withUnsafeContinuation`:

-- Either the resume function must only be called *exactly-once* after the operation function passed into `withUnsafeContinuation` has finished executing, on every execution path through the program,
+After invoking `withUnsafeContinuation`, the resume function must be called *exactly-once* on every execution path through the program.
-- Or else the resume function must be called exactly at the end of the operation function's execution.

-`Unsafe*Continuation` is an unsafe interface, so it is undefined behavior if these invariants are not followed by the operation.
-This allows continuations to be a low-overhead way of interfacing with synchronous code.
+`Unsafe*Continuation` is an unsafe interface, so it is undefined behavior if a `resume` method is invoked on the same continuation more than once.
+The task remains in the suspended state until it is resumed; if the continuation is discarded and never resumed, then the task will be left suspended until the process ends, leaking any resources it holds.
-Wrappers can provide checking for these invariants, and the library will provide one such wrapper, discussed below.
+Wrappers can provide checking for these misuses of continuations, and the library will provide one such wrapper, discussed below.

 Using the `Unsafe*Continuation` API, one may for example wrap such (purposefully convoluted for the sake of demonstrating the flexibility of